kirschbaum-development/nova-inline-relationship/README.md

 # Nova Inline Relationship

 ## Introduction
 Nova Inline Relationship is meant to present a relationship based property as an inline property for a Laravel Nova Resource.
-This project is under active development, and currently only supports singular relationships.
 You are welcome to request or contribute by opening an issue.

 ![Nova Inline Relationship](screenshots/NovaInlineRelationship.png "Nova Inline Relationship")